Astronomical clock: Aspects

-Astrologers placed importance on how the Sun, Moon, and planets were arranged and aligned in the sky.
+Astrologers considered the arrangement and alignment of the Sun, Moon, and planets in the sky significant.
 If certain planets appeared at the points of a triangle, hexagon, or square, or if they were opposite or next to each other, the appropriate aspect was used to determine the event's significance.
-On some clocks you can see the common aspects – triangle, square, and hexagon – drawn inside the central disc, with each line marked by the symbol for that aspect, and you may also see the signs for conjunction and opposition.
+On some clocks, the common aspects – triangle, square, and hexagon – are drawn inside the central disc, with each line marked by the symbol for that aspect; the signs for conjunction and opposition may also appear.
 On an astrolabe, the corners of the different aspects could be lined up on any of the planets.
-On a clock, though, the disc containing the aspect lines can't be rotated at will, so they usually show only the aspects of the Sun or Moon.
+On a clock, however, the disc containing the aspect lines cannot be rotated at will, so they usually show only the aspects of the Sun or Moon.

 On the Torre dell'Orologio, Brescia clock in northern Italy, the triangle, square, and star in the centre of the dial show these aspects (the third, fourth, and sixth phases) of (presumably) the moon.

 "Dragon" hand: eclipse prediction and lunar nodes

 The Moon's orbit is not in the same plane as the Earth's orbit around the Sun but crosses it in two places.
-The Moon crosses the ecliptic plane twice a month, once when it goes up above the plane, and again 15 or so days later when it goes back down below the ecliptic.
+The Moon crosses the ecliptic plane twice a month, once when it passes above the plane, and again approximately 15 days later when it passes below the ecliptic.
 These two locations are the ascending and descending lunar nodes.
 Solar and lunar eclipses will occur only when the Moon is positioned near one of these nodes because at other times the Moon is either too high or too low for an eclipse to be seen on the Earth.

 Some astronomical clocks keep track of the position of the lunar nodes with a long pointer that crosses the dial, with its length extended out to both sides of the dial to pointing at two opposite points on the solar or lunar dial.
 This so-called "dragon" hand makes one complete rotation around the ecliptic dial every 19 years.
-It is sometimes decorated with the figure of a serpent or lizard (drakon) with its snout and tail-tip touching the outer dial, traditionally labelled "caput draconam" and "cauda draconam" even if the decorative dragon is omitted (not to be confused with the similar-seeming names of the two sections of the constellation Serpens).
+It is sometimes decorated with a serpent or lizard (drakon) with its snout and tail-tip touching the outer dial, traditionally labelled "caput draconam" and "cauda draconam" even if the decorative dragon is omitted (not to be confused with the similar-seeming names of the two sections of the constellation Serpens).

 During the two yearly eclipse seasons the Sun pointer coincides with either the dragon's snout or tail.
-When the dragon hand and the full Moon coincide, the Moon is on the same plane as the Earth and Sun, and so there is a good chance that a lunar eclipse will be visible on one side of the Earth.
-When the new Moon is aligned with the dragon hand there is a moderate possibility that a solar eclipse might be visible somewhere on the Earth.
+When the dragon hand and the full Moon coincide, the Moon is on the same plane as the Earth and Sun, so a lunar eclipse may be visible on one side of the Earth.
+When the new Moon is aligned with the dragon hand, a solar eclipse may be visible somewhere on the Earth.